Giant proximity exchange and flat Chern band in 2D magnet-semiconductor heterostructures: Results

 We will also be interested in Dirac electrons at large exchange coupling, for which the effective Hamiltonian takes the form

 It is notable that Dirac electrons only feel a periodic gauge field in contrast with the previously studied Schr\"odinger case involving both the gauge field and a scalar potential.

 The origin of the emergent gauge field is the local U(1) rotational freedom of the electron spin about the axis of the local spin.
 In analogy with conventional Landau levels, the emergent field $B^e$ generally endows the minibands with Chern number when the average is nonzero.

 In the following, we investigate the flatness of the induced Chern bands in the large exchange coupling limit.
+How realistic is the large exchange coupling limit for the systems we have in mind?
+Our primary motivation is MoS$_2$/ CrBr$_3$, for which $J\approx $ 7 meV and $m^* \approx 1.1 m_e$.
+Moir\'e magnets can exhibit periods $\xi$ of $10- 100$ nm \cite{Tong2018Nov,Akram2021Aug,Song2021Nov}.
+Altogether (restoring $\hbar$), we have $ Jm\xi^2/\hbar^2 \sim 10 - 10^3$ for this system, i.e. we are \textit{deep into} the large exchange limit for this range of $\xi$, though theoretical estimates for skyrmion sizes in CrBr$_3$ are only approximate.
+When $\xi$ is large, the kinetic energy scale $\hbar^2/m\xi^2$ is small and disorder may have a pronounced effect.
+However, all the low-lying bands are topological ($C=1$) bands, so a significant anomalous Hall effect is still expected \cite{Hamamoto2015}.

+For monolayer graphene, assuming $J \sim 1$ meV and $v = 2.5 \cdot 10^6$ m/s, $J\xi/\hbar v \sim 0.4$.
+However, the velocity can be sharply decreased in twisted bilayer graphene, and $\xi$ increased in a moir\'e magnet, so the large exchange limit can be achieved for Dirac materials as well.
+The large exchange limit is closely related to the adiabatic limit which has been frequently studied in the literature \cite{Denisov2016Jul,Nakazawa2018Feb,Denisov2017Dec}.
+A key difference is that our criterion makes no reference to electron density or scattering time, since we are working in the limit of pristine samples and low densities on the order of one charge per SkX unit cell.

 \textit{Flat bands in skyrmion crystals.---} We present numerical results on the bandstructure of Schr\"odinger and Dirac electrons in the presence of generic skyrmion crystals using the full Hamiltonians in Eqs. \eqref{eq:HS} and \eqref{eq:HD}, i.e. without any approximations. $H_S$ and $H_D$ are explicitly diagonalized in a plane wave basis with a large wavenumber cutoff $N$ (see Supplemental Material).